15 Books That Every Nurse Should Read

 Sandra Crawley Sandra Crawley, BSN, RN is a charge nurse in a family birth center and serves as a medical consultant for MomLovesBest.com.
 She provides medical expertise and care for expectant mothers and their newborn babies.
 Crawley takes pride in knowing she can be of service to families during this memorable and life-changing time.

 Rosa Crumpton, RN, BSN, BS, MBA/HCM considers herself a Jill of many trades and has worked in many roles and specialties in her career.
 She currently works in nursing management.
 Rosa helps experienced healthcare professionals reconnect with their purpose without setting unattainable goals, burning out, or feeling demoralized.

 Feature Image: Jupiterimages / Creatas / Getty Images Plus

 Are you ready to earn your online nursing degree?

 Whether you’re looking to get your pre-licensure degree or taking the next step in your career, the education you need could be more affordable than you think.
 Find the right nursing program for you.

-Want to impact policy on nursing and healthcare?
-Learn more about health policy nurse jobs, including how to become a health policy nurse and salary expectations.
+Learn about correctional nurse jobs, how to become a correctional nurse, and correctional nurse salary expectations.